nitinlodhi019/Docker-withML/README.md

-**nitin019 is user name and its important to use during pushing the images**
+**nitin019 is my user name and its important to use during push the images**

 # Process of build image and push on (Docker Desktop or Docker Hub) and pull from Docker Hub